 Meaning

-The message behind “To pass from estrangement from God to be a son of God is the basic fact of conversion.
-That altered relationship with God gives you an altered relationship with yourself, with your brother man, with nature, with the universe.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+In the quote “To pass from estrangement from God to be a son of God is the basic fact of conversion.
+That altered relationship with God gives you an altered relationship with yourself, with your brother man, with nature, with the universe.,” the emphasis is on love.
+It highlights the thought that love often grows out of simple everyday moments while implying that love grows when shared.

 Theme